-Under the Stock Option Plan for Non-employee Directors, approved by shareholders on May 11, 1994, each Non-employee Director then in office received on May 11, 1994, each Non-employee Director who joined the Board after May 11, 1994 received upon becoming a director, and any new Non-employee Director will receive upon becoming a director, a one-time grant of a nontransferable ten year option to purchase 5,000 shares of Common Stock at 110% of the fair market value per share of Common Stock on the date of grant.
-The options become exercisable at a rate of 20% per year commencing on the first anniversary of the date of grant, except that exercisability will be accelerated upon a participant ceasing to be a member of the Board because of permanent disability, death, retirement at the mandatory retirement age then in effect or after a Change of Control, as defined in the Stock Option Plan for Non-employee Directors.
+Under the Stock Option Plan for Non-employee Directors, approved by shareholders on May 11, 1994, each Non-employee Director then in office received on May 11, 1994, each Non-employee Director who joined the Board after May 11, 1994 received upon becoming a Director, and any new Non-employee Director will receive upon becoming a Director, a one-time grant of a nontransferable ten year option to purchase 7,500 shares (as adjusted to reflect the 3 for 2 stock split paid in the form of a 50% stock dividend on March 21, 1997) of Common Stock at 110% of the fair market value per share of Common Stock on the date of grant.
+The options become exercisable at a rate of 20% per year commencing on the first anniversary of the date of grant, except that exercisability will be accelerated upon a participant ceasing to be a member of the Board because of permanent disability, death, retirement at or after a Change of Control, as defined in the Stock Option Plan for Non-employee Directors.